hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/wallashop/graber.md

 **Functions:**

 *   `grab_page`: Asynchronous function to gather product details from the website.
 Takes a `Driver` object and returns a `ProductFields` object containing the extracted data.
-*   `fetch_all_data`: An internal function that orchestrates calls to individual data-fetching methods like `id_product`.
+*   `fetch_all_data`: An internal function that orcheStartes calls to individual data-fetching methods like `id_product`.
 The code includes placeholders for numerous other product detail fetching methods (e.g. `id_category_default`, `name`, etc.), indicating the intent to collect a wide variety of product information.

 **Variables:**